Ancaster Branch Accessible Door Out of Order

 Valuable Papers/Collections

-The Library accepts gifts of papers/collections of historic/documentary value related to the history of the City of Hamilton as determined by its Local History & Archives Policy
+The Library accepts gifts of papers/collections of historic/documentary value related to the history of the City of Hamilton as determined by its Local History and Archives Policy

 Non-cash Gifts

-Gifts of securities are welcomed and are directed to the Library’s trust funds managed by the Hamilton Community Foundation.
+Gifts of securities are welcome and directed to the Library’s trust funds managed by the Hamilton Community Foundation.

 Property